alpacon

 }

-For the information about each response fields, please refer to the next section of this document.
+For the information about the response fields, please refer to the next section in this document.

 Fetching list of commands